GEDmatch: DNA Doe Project

-Florida Department of Law Enforcement’s Genetic Genealogy Program
+Florida Department of Law Enforcement's Genetic Genealogy Program

 In 2018, the Florida Department of Law Enforcement set up a Genetic Genealogy Program to use GEDmatch to solve cold cases.
 They reported in 2019 that they had solved four cases.
 By the end of 2020, the program had led to 10 arrests/identifications and closed several more cases.

-Data policy

-In April 2018, GEDmatch's privacy statement said that it "exists to provide DNA and genealogy tools for comparison and research purposes".
-The statement said that this, "by its very nature, requires the sharing of information.
-Because of that, users participating in this site should expect that their information will be shared with other users".
+Law Enforcement DNA comparison

 After the arrest of the suspect in the Golden State Killer Case, co-founder Curtis Rogers said he spent weeks trying to figure out the ethics of the situation and legal options to pursue.
 He concluded that they did not have the resources to require police to obtain court orders to use the website.
 Rogers said: "It has always been GEDmatch's policy to inform users that the database could be used for other uses, as set forth in the Site Policy", and that "While the database was created for genealogical research, it is important that GEDmatch participants understand the possible uses of their DNA, including identification of relatives that have committed crimes or were victims of crimes."
 In late May 2018, GEDmatch updated its policy to say law enforcement could use the database to identify perpetrators of a "violent crime", meaning "homicide or sexual assault", or to identify the remains of a deceased individual.
 The number of people uploading their DNA increased from 1,500 per day to 5,000 per day after the DeAngelo case went public.
 By November 2018, there were 1.2 million GEDmatch website users.

 In May 2019, GEDmatch was used to help with the arrest of a teenager who was charged with violent assault.
 This was the first and so far the last time GEDmatch had been used by Law Enforcement (and Parabon) for a case that did not involve homicide, rape, or kidnapping.

 Civil libertarians have said the use of websites such as GEDmatch by law enforcement raises legal and privacy concerns.
 Professor Rori Rohlfs at San Francisco State University noted that, whereas California police had to get a judge's permission to search the CODIS police criminal database for a murder suspect's brother, they had no limitations when uploading a murder suspect's autosomal DNA to GEDmatch to identify relatives.
 In 2019, Charles E. Sydnor III, a Maryland delegate, sought a bill to prohibit law enforcement from using DNA databases for crime solving, but the bill was not passed.
 A state representative in Utah introduced a similar bill that would ban genetic genealogy searches by police.